New Year's Resolutions You Can Actually Keep

-Studies suggest both mindfulness meditation and yoga can reduce stress, anxiety and depression, while improving sleep.
-Most towns and cities have yoga/meditation studios or you could try them out for free by taking guided meditation lessons and yoga classes on YouTube.
+Studies suggest mindfulness meditation and yoga can reduce stress, anxiety and depression while improving sleep.
+Most towns and cities have yoga/meditation studios, or you can try them out for free by taking guided meditation lessons and yoga classes on YouTube.

 Reap the Benefits of Being Kind